 Emergency telephones have been installed in many Charles River, Fenway, and Medical Campus areas.
 In the event of an emergency, simply press the red button to connect directly to the Boston University Police dispatcher.
-For a map of available "blue-light" telephones on the Charles River and Fenway Campuses, visit www.bu.edu/maps and click "Emergency Call Boxes."
+For a map of available "blue-light" telephones on the Charles River, Fenway, and Medical Campuses, visit www.bu.edu/maps, click on a specific campus, select "Safety," and click "Emergency Call Boxes."